LookingForOwls/red-evenbetter/README.md

 * `torrent_dir`: The directory where the generated `.torrent` files are stored.
 * `spectral_dir`: The directory where temporary spectral images will be written to for user verification
 * `formats`: A comma space (`, `) separated list of formats you'd like to transcode to.
 By default, this will be `flac, v0, 320`. `flac` is included because REDBetter supports converting 24-bit FLAC to 16-bit FLAC.
 Note that `v2` is not included deliberately - v0 torrents trump v2 torrents per redacted rules.
-* `24bit_behaviour`: Defines what happens when the program encounters a FLAC that it thinks is 24-bit.
-If it is set to `2`, every FLAC that has a bit depth of 24 will be silently re-categorized.
-If it is set to `1`, a prompt wil appear.
-The default is `0` which ignores these occurrences.

 It is recommended that you use the API key method of authentication.